Heppenheim, Germany: What to pack, what to wear, and when to go [2023]

 July

-July in Heppenheim is a perfect temperature, somewhat rainy and somewhat stormy.
+July in Heppenheim is warm, somewhat rainy and somewhat stormy.
 The rain can amount to several inches/centimeters.
 During this time, temperatures average in the high 60s F (low 20s C) to high 70s F (mid 20s C).

 What to wear/what to pack: